Accenture/mercury/connectors/README.md

 The core modules include the foundation cloud connector and service monitor.

-The "adapters" folder contains the specific implementations for Kafka, Hazelcast, ActiveMQ and Tibco.
+The "adapters" folder contains the specific implementations for Kafka and Hazelcast.

 The cloud connectors and adapters are optional modules to build a minimalist service mesh.